abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/aws/aws-loadbalancer.md

 }
 ```

-If you go to your Route 53 web console, you should see the record you juste added
+If you go to your Route 53 web console, you should see the record you just added

 ![aws record added](img/record-added.png)